Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Future work

 \section{Future work}

 As we have discussed in this paper, admitting definable filtration and being able to define the master modality are the key points to generalize the theory of stable canonical formulas.
 Given the success with the logics $\Kff{m+1}{1}$, one might expect a similar result for the logic $\wKf = \K + \Dia\Dia p \to p \lor \Dia p$ and other pre-transitive logics $\Kff{m}{n}$.
 However, even though $\wKf$ has the fmp \cite{SpectralT0SpacesDSemantics2011}, it is unknown whether it admits definable filtration (see, e.g., \cite[Section 5]{TwoTypesFiltrations2025}).
-The fmp of pre-transitive logics in general, such as $\Kf^3_2$, is a long-standing open problem (e.g., \cite[Problem 11.2]{czModalLogic1997}), let alone definable filtration.
 Stable canonical rules work well for $\S_\K$ because rules have the master modality built into their semantics.
 Since the master modality is not definable in $\K$, it seems quite challenging to define stable canonical formulas for $\K$ in a meaningful way.
 We leave it open to generalize stable canonical formulas to non-transitive logics other than $\Kff{m+1}{1}$.

-A noticeable application of stable canonical rules and canonical rules is to study \emph{admissible} rules.
-Jeřábek \cite{Jeřábek_2009} used canonical rules, and Bezhanishvili et al. \cite{admissiblebases} (see also \cite[Chapter 6]{TakahashiThesis}) used stable canonical rules to give an alternative proof of the decidability of admissibility for transitive modal logics such as $\Kf$ and $\Sf$, and the intuitionistic logic $\IPC$.
-We leave it open whether stable canonical rules or $m$-stable canonical rules can be used to study the admissibility in the pre-transitive logics $\Kff{m+1}{1}$.
+As mentioned in the introduction, a noticeable application of stable canonical rules and canonical rules is to study \emph{admissible} rules.
+Je\v r\'abek \cite{Jeřábek_2009} used canonical rules, and Bezhanishvili et al. \cite{admissiblebases} (see also \cite[Chapter 6]{TakahashiThesis}) used stable canonical rules to give an alternative proof of the decidability of admissibility for transitive modal logics such as $\Kf$ and $\Sf$, and the intuitionistic logic $\IPC$.
+We leave it for future research whether stable canonical rules or $m$-stable canonical rules can be used to study the admissibility in the pre-transitive logics $\Kff{m+1}{1}$.

 [heading=bibintoc,title=References]